ucb-dataj/2018/md/week4.md

 - `ucb_stanford_2014.csv` Data on federal government grants to UC Berkeley and Stanford University in 2014, downloaded from [USASpending.gov](https://www.usaspending.gov/Pages/Default.aspx).

+- `alerts-actions_2017.xls` Records of [disciplinary alerts issued and actions taken](http://www.mbc.ca.gov/Publications/Disciplinary_Actions/) by the Medical Board of California in 2017.

 Not so many years ago, data was hard to obtain.
 Often journalists would have to painstakingly compile their own datasets from paper records.
 The Internet has changed the game.
 Today, many government and other public databases can now be queried online, and the results of those searches downloaded.
 Other datasets can be downloaded in their entirety.